Pamela R. Jeffries PhD, RN, FAAN, ANEF, FSSH

-Pamela R. Jeffries, PhD, RN, FAAN, ANEF, Professor and Dean of George Washington University School of Nursing, is internationally known for her research and work in nursing and health care education.
+Pamela R. Jeffries, PhD, RN, FAAN, ANEF, FSSH, professor of nursing and dean of George Washington University School of Nursing, is internationally known for her research and work in nursing and health care education.
 Throughout the academic community, she is well regarded for her scholarly contributions to the development of innovative teaching strategies, experiential learning techniques, new pedagogies and the delivery of content using technology.

 Dr. Jeffries is a fellow of the American Academy of Nursing, an inductee of the prestigious Sigma Theta Tau Research Hall of Fame, an inaugural fellow of the Society for Simulation in Health Care Academy and the 2016 recipient of the American Association of Colleges of Nursing Scholarship of Teaching and Learning Excellence Award.
 Her accomplishments and dedication to nursing have been recognized through prestigious teaching and research awards and honors from the NLN, Sigma Theta Tau International, the Midwest Nursing Research Society and the International Nursing Association of Clinical Simulations and Learning.

-Prior to joining GW, she was Vice Provost for Digital Initiatives at Johns Hopkins University and a professor at Johns Hopkins School of Nursing, where she had served as the Associate Dean for Academic Affairs.
+Prior to joining GW, she was vice provost for digital initiatives at The Johns Hopkins University and a professor at Johns Hopkins School of Nursing, where she had served as the senior associate dean for academic affairs.

 - Technology in nursing education